Prometheus-X-association/data-value-chain-tracker/docs/design-document.md

 The DVCT is responsible for distributing the incentives and storing metadata about how the incentives should be distributed in the blockchain.
 - It is responsible for the component that listens to events that signify a reward should be distributed, and then calls the smart contract for the actual distribution.
 - It is responsible for the smart contract that handles distribution and communication with wallets as described in the section above.
-- However, the DVCT is not responsible for adjustments needed in the dataspace contract creation.
-  Here, the contract creator will need to be able to connect his wallet, and sign a message making some tokens available for the DVCT smart contract.
+- The DVCT facilitates the distribution process by working with the contract BB, which handles any adjustments needed in the dataspace contract creation.
+The contract creator will simply connect their wallet and sign a message to make some tokens available for the DVCT smart contract.
-  The contract BB will handle this.

 **Error handling**
-DVCT also responsible for handling error, particularly regarding the incentive distribution.
-The following procedure of error Handling is to ensure the incentive is distributed correctly.
+The DVCT is also responsible for handling errors, particularly in the distribution of incentives.
+The following error handling mechanisms ensure that the incentives are delivered correctly.

 **Key Features of the Error Handling Algorithm:**